Nexae/HappyKit/README.md

 - <b>IMPORTANT:</b>Move it to your DESKTOP
 - Extract it and rename the folder to "happykit"
 - Open command prompt
-- Type "cd Desktop" and "cd happykit"
+- Type "cd Desktop" and "cd happykit" and lastly "cd windows"
-- Lastly, type <code>python windows.py</code>!
+- Finally, type <code>python windows.py</code>!
 - Note: If you are looking for a test case for Windows, look in the zip for the file <code>TEST_CASE_WINDOWS.txt</code>